wayke-se/wayke-ecom-js/README.md

     }
 ```

-To start a case a complete `ICreditAssessmentInquiry`.
+To start a case, an `ICreditAssessmentInquiry` is required.
 This includes customer personal information, household finance information as well as information about the loan.

 ```
 interface ICreditAssessmentInquiry {